 The Parent Leadership in Autism Network (PLAN) is comprised of a diverse and multilingual group of trained parent leaders who offer peer support to caregivers who have children/adolescents of any age with an Autism Spectrum Disorder.
 Referred matched parents are supported around various issues such as a new diagnosis, community resources, communication strategies, picky eating, school services and more.
-Going into its fifth year, the PLAN program has grown to over 20 parent leaders who speak 9 languages, and represent towns from all across greater Boston.
+Since forming in 2013, the PLAN program has grown to over two dozen parent leaders who speak 9 languages, and represent towns from all across greater Boston.
 This program is free and open to anyone in the community, regardless of where they receive their medical care.

 Areas of Support

 PLAN Parents can provide support in areas such as:

 Language capacity: English, Spanish, Cape Verdean Creole, Vietnamese, Arabic, French, Tagalog, Swahili, Kikuyu